T Humphreys

 Tracy Humphreys CNS Diabetic retinopathy

-Although I predominantly run my own Diabetic Retinopathy clinics both at County and Royal Stoke, I also support the management of the injection service for the diabetic macular oedema patients.
+Although I predominantly run my own Diabetic Retinopathy clinics both at County and Royal Stoke, I also provide support to the injection service for the diabetic macular oedema patients.
 Once weekly, I manage a Naevus ultrasound clinic.

 I have a BSc in Nursing studies; ophthalmic nursing certificate; an MSc in Advancing Clinical Practice and am a Non-Medical Prescriber.